-The sad case of a young couple torn apart by tragedy has highlighted the importance for people of all ages to prepare a Will, writes solicitor April Kennedy.
+The sad case of a young couple torn apart by tragedy has highlighted the importance for people of all ages to prepare a Will, writes Senior Associate April Kennedy.

 A Current Affair recently reported on the heartbreaking story of a bank that rendered a pregnant widow homeless despite the fact she had the money to pay out her late husband’s mortgage.
 In 2018, Stephanie and Ryan Stevens were delighted to receive the news they were going to become parents for the first time.